Invitation (Up10tion album): Mystery codes

 On February 19, Up10tion first revealed their comeback with a message for their fans on SNS which they wrote "Invite Honey10 in March 2018 from UP10TION".
 On February 23, UP10TION released a riddle with numbers "9-14-22-9-20-1-20-9-15-14" which in alphabetically is "I-N-V-I-A-T-I-O-N".

 On March 2, it was confirmed Up10tion will have a comeback on March 15 with their first full album.
 They release the comeback schedule for release.
-On March 8, It was confirmed Wooshin (now known as Kim Woo-seok) has return to the group after being on a 9 month hiatus due to his psychological condition worsening.
+On March 8, it was confirmed that Wooshin (now known as Kim Woo-seok) has returned to the group after being on a 9 month hiatus due to his psychological condition worsening.
 This made UP10TION a full group now.
 On March 11, UP10TION release "INVITATION TRICK X-CODE" on Youtube which was a code.
 The words "MARCH", "FIRST", "FULL", "COME", and "BACK" meant their first album, "Invitation".
 Next, the riddle "JKKWBWSGHX" was the initial of member's first letter of their names (Jinhoo, Kuhn, Kogyeol, Jinhyuk, Bitto, Wooseok, Sunyoul, Gyujin, Hwanhee and Xiao).
 Next the words were "WE", "ARE", "TEN", completing the group after Wooshin's hiatus.
 Next was words that were highlighted, meant "ten" in 10 different languages.
 Lastly, all the words interpret into "CANDYLAND".